py-sdl/py-sdl2/doc/modules/sdl2_sdlimage.rst

 image formats for easy use with SDL2.
 In addition, SDL2_image includes functions for saving :obj:`SDL_Surface` objects to PNG and/or JPEG images.

+For a list of supported image formats, see the :func:`IMG_LoadTyped_RW` documentation.

 .. contents:: Table Of Contents
    :depth: 1
    :local: